Hexastack/Hexabot/README.md

 ## Description

-[Hexabot](https://hexabot.ai/) is an open-source chatbot solution that allows users to create and manage AI-powered, multi-channel, and multilingual chatbots with ease.
+[Hexabot](https://hexabot.ai/) is an open-source AI chatbot / agent solution.
+It  allows you to create and manage multi-channel, and multilingual chatbots / agents with ease.
 Hexabot is designed for flexibility and customization, offering powerful text-to-action capabilities.
 Originally a closed-source project (version 1), we've now open-sourced version 2 to contribute to the community and enable developers to customize and extend the platform with extensions.

+**NOTE:** We are currently working to package it in a way that it would be easy to install and use, hence there's no version release just yet.

 <a href="https://www.producthunt.com/posts/hexabot?embed=true&utm_source=badge-featured&utm_medium=badge&utm_souce=badge-hexabot" target="_blank"><img src="https://api.producthunt.com/widgets/embed-image/v1/featured.svg?post_id=477532&theme=light" alt="Hexabot - Create&#0032;exceptional&#0032;chatbot&#0032;experiences&#0046;&#0032;100&#0037;&#0032;Open&#0032;Source&#0046; | Product Hunt" style="width: 250px; height: 54px;" width="250" height="54" /></a>
 ## Features